KACH STUDIO

 Points of Access: Artists in Conversation moderated by Isabelle Lutterodt, organized by CAAM and Art + Practice, Los Angeles, CA

-CAA Conference: Resistance, Resilience, and Refuge: Sustaining A Contemporary Creative Practice, Los Angeles, CA
+CAA Conference: Resistance, Resilience, & Refuge: Sustaining a Contemporary Creative Practice, Los Angeles, CA

 Chapman University, Visiting Artist for Special Topics in Photography ART 321, Orange, CA